Coderwhocodes/Cloud_Securely/attachments/SRS.md

 ## 2.3 Platform:

-We will be building up MVP(Minimum Viable Product) using CLI(Command Line Interface) which will be followed by an U.I. development.
+We will be building a MVP (Minimum Viable Product) which will use CLI (Command Line Interface) .
+Later we plan to upgrade to a better GUI.

 ## 2.4 Development Responsibility: